Active in Fla.

 Sound recording 3 sound cassettes

-Biographical/Historical Note: Duane Hanson (1925-1996) was a sculptor from Davie, Fla.
+Biographical/Historical Note: Duane Hanson (1925-1996) was a sculptor from Davie, Florida.
 Hanson was best known for his life-size figures, often dressed in real clothes.

 These interviews are part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.
 Funding for this interview provided by the Lannan Foundation.